 Hello everyone, how are you all doing today?
-I hope you are all having a great day so far.
+In this guide you will learn how to connect to the internet with your Mac, before you go on to find out how, I hope you are all having a great day so far.
 My day is going.
 I am getting ready to take a 30 minute break right after this post.
 I am about to run to the store and pick up some groceries real fast, I will probably take an hour but oh well, lol anyway please read on…

 Today we will teach you how to easily connect your Mac computer to the internet.
 If you have the latest macOS, this tutorial will work just fine for you as well.
 We even show you have to connect your iMac and Macbook online via Wifi.
 It’s really not that hard, it just sounds hard, let me show you what I mean.

 Getting Connected On Your Mac